Al-LastSur/Constrol_Work_Before_Specialization/README.md

 >Comment : CalculateStringLength method applied successfully.
 The program identifies the amount of symbols in each element of string array
 2. identify if the element has less or equal to 3 elements in itself
 > Comment: alculateSizeFinalArray method identifies the amount of elemens in an array corresponding to the condition of 3 or less symbols in it and returns the amount of such elements in the array
+3. Check the existing array for the conditions into add to the new array
+>Comment: steps 3 and 4 included at the same method, but the length of new array is determined separately.
-3. Create a new empty array
+4. Create a new empty array
+>Comment: the recursion was used to fill in the result array with elements.
-4. Copy the content of the initial element to new array element
+5. Copy the content of the initial element to new array element
+>Comment:
-5. Print array to console
+6. Print resulting array to console
+>Comment: the program is giving several types to check the result
+* Uncomment one of the given lines at a time;
+* Uncomment the block with option where you input the elemntsfrom console (input the amount of elements first, and each element then).
+>(Warning!
+The coding system 1251 couldn't support Russial letters when they are read from the console)

 ## What do we have at the End?

 The array formed of the elements of initial array corresponding to the Task requirements.